 Barbara Kellerman is the James MacGregor Burns Lecturer in Public Leadership at the Harvard Kennedy School.
-She is the Founding Executive Director of the School’s Center for Public Leadership; from 2003 to 2006 she served as Research Director.
-Kellerman has held professorships at Fordham, Tufts, Fairleigh Dickinson, George Washington, Uppsala, and Dartmouth.
-For the last several years, she has also been Visiting Professor of Business Administration at the Tuck School of Business at Dartmouth.
+She is the Founding Executive Director of the School’s Center for Public Leadership.
+And from 2003 to 2006 she served as the Center’s Research Director.
+Kellerman has held professorships at Fordham, Tufts, Fairleigh Dickinson, George Washington, Uppsala, and at both Dartmouth and the Tuck School of Business at Dartmouth.
 She also served as Dean of Graduate Studies and Research at Fairleigh Dickinson, and as Director of the Center for the Advanced Study of Leadership at the University of Maryland.